dennisinteractive/drupal_polaris_project/README.md

 ## Installing Polaris

 Create project will install Polaris into the web directory.
 You can now install Polaris as you would with any Drupal 8 site.
 See: [Drupal installation guide](https://www.drupal.org/node/1839310).
+The folder name should be the repo name without -cms: Repo name: itpro-cms, folder name itpro.
 If you are using the Polaris Vagrant box you can run the command on /var/www/html folder.
 Then visit http://polaris.vm.cms.didev.co.uk.
 See the Readme of the [Vagrant box for more info](https://github.com/dennisinteractive/polaris-ansible).